-Introduction GRI Index SASB Reporting bou and methodol External assurance 1: Foundation 2: General disclosure es 3: Material topics Economic Environmental Social
+Introduction GRI Index SASB Reporting boundaries and methodologies External assurance 1: Foundation 2: General disclosure es 3: Material topics Economic Environmental Social

-SOCIAL co ontinued PUBLIC P OLICY 3-3 Our management app proach to public policy As part of doing busin around the world. ness, we engage with governments, public interest groups, industry associations and a broad range of similar bodies In doing so, our aim is s always to comply with all laws governing political activity. the delivery of our stro ons team manages our engagement with stakeholders on public policy matters, assessing risk and aiming to suppor ategy including, for example, promoting positive drinking and relevant fiscal and regulatory policies.
+SOCIAL co ontinued PUBLIC P OLICY 3-3 Our management app pproach to public policy As part of doing busin around the world. ness, we engage with governments, public interest groups, industry associations and a broad range of similar bodies In doing so, our aim is s always to comply with all laws governing political activity. the delivery of our stro ons team manages our engagement with stakeholders on public policy matters, assessing risk and aiming to suppor ategy including, for example, promoting positive drinking and relevant fiscal and regulatory policies.
 For more detail ublic policy, see our Code .
 Ambition at market ar blic policy risks and opportunities and develops our Corporate Relations strategy in line with our Performance nd global levels.
-We regularly monitor and evaluate international trade, indirect tax and regulatory risks around heir impact and developing mitigation and response strategies. now we manage indirect tax, trade and regulatory risks can be found in our Annual Report on page 115, while our sues related to alcohol policy is described on our website . ness of our approach across our markets through internal reporting frameworks and ensure we adopt our strategy as appropriately throughout the year. ttee, the Audit Committee and the management-level Audit and Risk Committee review our overall approach, gement of specific public policy issues, as part of our overall corporate risk management activity. ed to an increased focus on global trade tensions, indirect tax policy risks - for example, around excise duties - Ilations in response to inflation and geopolitical issues. good progress carrying out our public policy strategy in key markets and have strengthened our network re also improving our analysis of policy issues through economic modelling. eans that we're in an increasingly strong position to navigate the global trading environment and engage sform, alcohol policies and regulations, including e-commerce.
+We regularly monitor and evaluate international trade, indirect tax and regulatory risks around heir impact and developing mitigation and response strategies. now we manage indirect tax, trade and regulatory risks can be found in our Annual Report on page 115, while our sues related to alcohol policy is described on our website . eness of our approach across our markets through internal reporting frameworks and ensure we adopt our strat as appropriately throughout the year. ttee, the Audit Committee and the management-level Audit and Risk Committee review our overall approach, gement of specific public policy issues, as part of our overall corporate risk management activity. ed to an increased focus on global trade tensions, indirect tax policy risks - for example, around excise duties - Ilations in response to inflation and geopolitical issues.
+We continue to make good progress carrying out our public policy strategy in key markets and have strengthened our network of stakeholders.
+We are also improving our analysis of policy issues through economic modelling.
+Together, this work means that we're in an increasingly strong position to navigate the global trading environment and engage stakeholders on tax reform, alcohol policies and regulations, including e-commerce.
 Disclosure Our response 415-01 Political contributions We have not given any money for political purposes in the United Kingdom, made no donations to EU political organisations nor incurred any EU political expenditure during the year.
 We made contributions to non-EU political parties totalling £0.83 million during the financial year in North America to US federal and state candidates and committees - where it is common practice.